 Three-hundred judo experts have been taking part in the three-day World Judo Championships in Lausanne, Switzerland.

-Three-hundred judo experts have been taking part in the three-day World Judo Championships in Lausanne, Switzerland.
+Background: Three-hundred judo experts have been taking part in the three-day World Judo Championships in Lausanne, Switzerland.
 They began on the 22nd June.

 54 of the 90 National Federations which belong to the International Federation are taking part.
 The Championships are organised by the International Federation, and are held at the Sports Pavilion at the Palais de Beaulieu.